- ICAO Annex 19 – Safety Management

 Civil aviation authorities will benefit from collaboration and sharing of lessons learned and best practices.
 Such collaboration will help authorities to avoid duplication of efforts as well as enable them to better share information.
 Additionally, sharing methods and tools will assist in developing robust and affordable safety management systems.
 Aviation industry organizations will also greatly benefit from SMS requirement harmonization among regulators, since many companies own multiple certificate types in multiple nations.

 The European Aviation Safety Agency (EASA), the FAA Office of Aviation Safety (AVS), ICAO, and Transport Canada Civil Aviation (TCCA) held a meeting in February 2009 to discuss the potential for SMS and SSP cooperation.
 Meeting participants agreed that there was indeed value to collaborating on SMS and SSP topics of interest and established the Safety Management International Collaboration Group (SM ICG).
-The SM ICG agreed to meet semi-annually in addition to regular teleconferences and initiated three workgroups to begin developing products collaboratively.
+The SM ICG agreed to meet semi-annually in addition to regular teleconferences and form project teams to develop products collaboratively.

 The SM ICG and its work groups have and continue to develop products to be shared with the wider aviation community.
 These products are available via SKYbrary.